Retired number: North American sports leagues

 Teams also take numbers out of circulation without formally retiring them, though it is generally understood that those numbers will never be issued again.
 For example, the Pittsburgh Steelers have only officially retired three numbers: Ernie Stautner's #70, Joe Greene's #75 and Franco Harris' #32.
 However, they have not reissued the numbers of several of their greatest players since they retired, and it is understood that no Steeler will ever wear them again.
-For example, Greene's #75 had not been reissued since Greene retired in 1981.
-Similarly, with the exception of a pair of quarterbacks in the mid-1980s, the Green Bay Packers have not re-issued Paul Hornung's number 5 since his departure from the team following the 1966 season.
+For example, Bradshaw's #12 had not been reissued since he retired in 1984.
+Similarly, except for a pair of quarterbacks in the mid-1980s, the Green Bay Packers have not re-issued Paul Hornung's number 5 since he departed from the team following the 1966 season.
 The Dallas Cowboys do not officially retire numbers, but it is generally understood that Roger Staubach's #12, Bob Lilly's #74, Troy Aikman's #8, and Emmitt Smith's #22 will never be issued again (though the Cowboys have occasionally used Lilly's 74 in the preseason).
-Additionally, after Peyton Manning was released by the Indianapolis Colts, owner Jim Irsay stated that no Colt will ever wear Manning's #18 again, though it was not officially retired until 2016.
-After his departure from the team in 2004, the Lakers removed Shaquille O'Neal's #34 from circulation, only officially retiring it in 2013.
+Additionally, after Peyton Manning was released by the Indianapolis Colts, owner Jim Irsay stated that no Colt would ever wear Manning's #18 again, though it was not officially retired until 2017.
+After he departed from the team in 2004, the Lakers removed Shaquille O'Neal's #34 from circulation, only officially retiring it in 2013.

 Some teams either formally or informally take a jersey out of circulation when a player dies or has their career ended by serious injury or disease.
-For instance, between 1934-2016, the Toronto Maple Leafs only retired a player's number if he experienced a career-ending incident while playing for the team.
+For instance, between 1934 and 2016, the Toronto Maple Leafs only retired a player's number if he experienced a career-ending incident while playing for the team.
 As a result, they had only retired two jerseys in their history during that time; Ace Bailey's #6 was retired after he suffered a career-ending head injury and Bill Barilko's #5 was retired after his disappearance and presumed death on a fishing trip (his death was confirmed years later with the discovery of the wreckage of the plane on which he was flying).
 The New York Yankees retired Lou Gehrig's #4 after he was forced to retire due to amyotrophic lateral sclerosis.
-The New York Jets did not reissue the #90 of Dennis Byrd following a career ending neck injury, and it was understood long before its formal retirement in 2012 that no Jet would ever wear it again.
+The New York Jets did not reissue the #90 of Dennis Byrd following a career-ending neck injury, and it was understood long before its formal retirement in 2012 that no Jet would ever wear it again.
 Similarly, after Wayne Chrebet was forced to retire after suffering multiple concussions, the Jets took his #80 out of circulation but have not yet retired it; Byrd and Curtis Martin were the most recent Jets to have their numbers retired as both were done on the same day.
 After Magic Johnson retired because of his HIV disease, the Lakers retired his jersey #32.